vercel/next.js/errors/deprecated-target-config.md

 #### Possible Ways to Fix It

-For serverless cases, leverage the new output file traces or deploy your application somewhere where they are leveraged automatically.
+For serverless cases, leverage the new output file traces or deploy your application somewhere where they are leveraged automatically like [Vercel](https://vercel.com).

 ### Useful Links